• Skip to primary navigation

 One Decorating Mistake You Must Avoid

-Many of the students who join me in my step-by-step decorating course, Style Your Way Home, join me because they’re struggling to decorate their home in a way that feels like them and are often making one big decor mistake.
+Many of the students who join me in my step-by-step decorating course, Style Your Way Home, join me because they’re struggling to decorate their home in a way that feels like them and are often making one big decorating mistake.

 I’ve got a feeling you might be making this decorating mistake too, so I need to share this common home design mistake with you…